 Skip to contents

 This function generates a hierarchical tree from a dissimilarity (beta-diversity) data.frame, calculates the cophenetic correlation coefficient, and can get clusters from the tree if requested by the user.
-The function implements randomization of the dissimilarity matrix to generate the tree, with a selection method based on the optimal cophenetic correlation coefficient.
+The function implements randomization of the dissimilarity matrix to generate the tree, with two different methods to generate the final tree.
 Typically, the dissimilarity data.frame is a bioregion.pairwise.metric object obtained by running similarity or similarity and then similarity_to_dissimilarity.

 Usage